aquilla12/ExtensibleBatchRunner/README.md

 # Extensible Batch Runner
-An extension for Microsoft Visual Studio on Windows to provide an implemenation of Visual Studio path macros for project batch scripts.
+An extension for Microsoft Visual Studio on Windows to provide an implementation of Visual Studio path macros for project batch scripts.

 ## How it works
 ### Writing scripts